 Useful tips for visiting the Acropolis of Athens and Parthenon

-1. What is the best time to visit the Acropolis for good weather?
+1. What is the best time to visit the Acropolis?

 The earlier you visit Acropolis and Parthenon, the better experience you will have.
 Try to be in the line for purchasing tickets before 08:00 in the morning, to avoid the huge groups of people arriving at Acropolis, especially those from cruise ships.
 Another choice, in order to avoid the crowds, is to visit the Acropolis after 17:00 in the afternoon.
 In this way, you will have the opportunity to enjoy the breathtaking view of Athens city during the sunset.